Green-Software-Foundation/certification/planning/certification-update-plan.md

 For the `sci-certificate` credential page, the existing layout works well enough since it already supports dynamic content from the YAML.
 The `outcomes` section will be empty and hidden.
-The `earningCriteria` will show the 3-gate process.
+The `earningCriteria` will show the single-pass review process.
 Minor tweaks:

 - Hide the "Outcomes" section when `credential.outcomes` is empty